-The problem with Thunderbird is that it's not all that intuitive to use, there are some powerful features there but you first need to learn they are there and then find out how to use them, rather than discover them.
+The only real problem with Thunderbird is that it's not all that intuitive to use.
+There are some powerful features, but you first need to learn they are there and then find out how to use them.
 If you want a simple to use email program this isn't really it, but if you're willing to put in a little work (there are plenty of video demos on YouTube) then it's a great option.

 Polymail is similar to Spark and offers just about everything you'd want within a single app.
-It used to be that there was a free version of the app that includes most of the features - but those days are gone, now pricing starts at $10/month for the Basic version (if you pay annually, otherwise it's $13p/£9.50p/m).
-There's still a 14-day trial version at least.
+It used to be that there was a free version of the app that includes most of the features - but those days are gone, now pricing starts at $10/£7.25p/m for the Basic version (if you pay annually, otherwise it's $13p/£9.50p/m).
+There's still a 7-day trial version at least.

 The app, available for both iOS and Mac, offers a range of advanced productivity tools including email tracking, send later and read later, all from a tidy interface.
 You can get in-depth insights such as the number of times the email has been read, and when.
 It'll also provide handy info including if/when attachments were downloaded, as well as blocking any tracking features in emails you receive.

 You'll find Contact Profiles, which appear alongside emails, and display all the information it can find on that person online – LinkedIn bio, Twitter handle, photo, current job, etc. Think of it as Facebook, but for email.
 It'll also bring up any previous encounters you've had with that person, and any files you've shared.

 There's also a handy Follow Up option that lets you set a required number of days in which you will follow up an email.